id: y3mh3w

 Bamboo and briquettes

-Ghosen Foundation.
+The Ghosen Foundation.

 The plan.

-The farm also provides jobs to run.
+The farm will also provide jobs to keep it running.

 The Mission.